jrandersen/revit_to_airtable/README.md

 - Establish an environments file, update API endpoints
 - Establish a sync table in Airtable.
 - Write functions to manage sync events
-- Write functions to manage linking from levels table to Rooms table.
+- Write functions to manage linking from levels table to rooms table.
 This will use, get, put and update functions

 &nbsp;